sleekmason/Lilidog-Trixie/README.md

 for the position (top or bottom), autohide, Tint2 time format (12/24H), and on/off, and theming options.

-- Jgmenu is the menu for all versions.
-Huge amount of customization are available.
+- Jgmenu is the menu for Lilidog and Beardog.
+Many customizations are available.
 Go to menu -> configuration -> jgmenu.conf for how to change and add items.